helauren42/MyCppLib/README.md

 ### printer.hpp

-  The main method in this class is the all method which can be called as such Printer::all() by including the printer.hpp header file, the method takes an arbitrary amount of arguments that can be all scalar types and most containers, some of the less common containers have not been included.
-The all method prints a new line after every parameter;
+  Usage: import printer.hpp and call out(), pass variables and objects as parameters to the out function. out() takes an arbitrary amount of arguments that can be all scalar types and most containers, some of the less common containers have not been included, out() prints a new line after every parameter;

 ### Checker.hpp